 In that sense, lead nurturing goes hand in hand with email marketing.
-If someone is on the fence of whether or not to do business with you, email marketing can be the last small push they need to be fully convinced.
-Knowing how to lead prospective clients down your sales funnel is key for the growth and long term success of your business.
+If someone is on the fence about whether or not to do business with you, email marketing can be the last small push they need to be fully convinced.
+Knowing how to lead prospective clients down your sales funnel is key to the growth and long-term success of your business.

 The return on investment (ROI) of a strong email marketing campaign is high.
 It is possible to achieve 4100%+ by playing your cards right.
 Or rather, planning ahead and sending your emails the right way.